Readit News logoReadit News

 rasjani commented on ‘Bluey’s World’: How a Cute Aussie Puppy Became a Juggernaut hollywoodreporter.com/tv/... · Posted by u/adrian_mrd

-jboggan · 9 months ago
+jboggan · a year ago

 One thing I really appreciate about the show is the music - so many of the best episodes are extended musical variations on great themes from classical music, and done so skillfully that you don't realize you're listening to Mozart's "Rondo Alla Turca" or Saint-Saens' "Organ Symphony" until you're at the emotional climax of the episode when the entire piece is restated, which has been priming you for a big theme or breakthrough in the story.